Galette des Rois with Pistachio Frangipane

 Pistachio frangipane:

-Add the pistachio cream to the pastry cream and whisk together until well incorporated.
-The mixture should be smooth.
-There may be small pistachio bits if they were not finely ground in the beginning, but that is okay.
+Add the pistachio cream to the pastry cream and whisk together until smooth.
+There may be small pistachio bits, if they were not finely ground in the beginning, but that is okay.
+Spoon the frangipane into a piping bag fitted with a 1/2″ round tip and set aside.

 If you wish to assemble later, place the frangipane in a covered container with plastic wrap against the surface to prevent a skin from forming.
 It will keep for up to 4 days.
 If the frangipane has stiffened in the refrigerator, place in a stand mixer and mix to get it to a creamy consistency.

-For galette assembly:
+For assembly:

-Place one puff pastry round on the parchment paper.
+Place a half sheet size of parchment paper on a work surface.
+Place one puff pastry round on the parchment.
 Brush the border with egg wash, careful not to let it drip over the edge, which can prevent the puff pastry from rising properly.
 Spread the jam evenly, leaving a 1″ border of puff pastry dough.
 Then, on top, starting in the center of the dough, pipe a spiral of frangipane outward, again leaving the 1″ border of dough.
 Pipe a second spiral of frangipane on top, beginning in the center and stopping 1/2″ short of the edges of the bottom spiral.

 If your second round of puff pastry is a bit too firm, let it sit out for a few minutes.
-Then carefully lay the round on top, letting the sides gently drape over the frangipane.
+Then lay the round on top, letting the sides gently drape over the frangipane.
 Rub your palm in a circular motion over the top of the dough to work any air bubbles toward the outside.
 With your fingertips, press the edges of the dough, sealing the top and bottom, leaving a small section of the dough unsealed, then gently move your fingertips over the top of the dough to move any air bubbles towards the opening.
 Press around the bottom of the mound of filling to give it definition.
 Then, seal the final section of the border.

 For baking: